-Detecting Covert Timing Channels.
+Covert Timing Channels.
 Although Preacher already supports detecting covert storage channels, detecting timing channels are currently not supported.
 However, with a time-based model of the network at the controller and accurate and precise sample timestamps, Preacher can detect such attacks.
 By comparing packet latencies from the expected samples with the time-based model, Preacher can uncover discrepancies and report them.
+For example, if the delay in receiving the sample is beyond the timeout then Preacher will throw two alerts: one drop attack alert for the first sample, and one inject attack alert for the second sample.
+It will not miss detecting such an attack.

-Detecting Re-ordering and Low Volume Attacks.
-Preacher can be configured to also monitor inter-packet events, i.e., two packets sampled along the same path but in different order at different path locations.
-In addition we can detect low volume injection attacks that are on- and off-path, as our detection logic accounts for the source and destination addresses when comparing samples.
+Re-ordering and Low Volume Attacks.
+An attacker can reorder a transit packet thereby influence the order of the samples reported to the controller.
+Our system can be configured to also monitor inter-packet events, i.e., two packets sampled along the same path but in different order at different path locations.
+The probability to detect such events is lower than the other attacks considered in this paper, however, as with the other attacks, over time this probability increases.
+Additionally, if the re-ordering attack delays the packet by more than timeout, it can be discovered as the timing channels.

+Preacher can probabilistically detect low volume network attacks such as TCP injection attacks [31].
+In fact, Preacher can detect injection attacks that are on- and off-path, as our detection logic accounts for the source and destination addresses when comparing samples.
 Nevertheless, sampling special interest packets, e.g., TCP RST packets, can be achieved by configuring the switches with appropriate flow rules.
+Note that, the chance of detecting the off-path RST injection can be higher than detecting the on-path attack, as the attacker may have to guess the correct sequence and acknowledgment numbers and hence may send more than one RST packet.